Namibnat/react-webpack-django-config-notes/notes.md

 **If you're reading this before I'm done, this might totally fail**.
 If you follow my advice, you might blow up something.

-## Starting point
+## Starting out:

+I'm building this in development, and then want to know how to take it all the way to deployment, focusing on the config, so I'm building little more than a "Hello world" app.

+## Notes

-So, to start, here is what I've got:
+**So, to start, here is what I've got:**

 + A Django app, hocked up to work.
 I will use Django Rest Framework, but that's beyond what I'm covering here.
 + Within that app, noting that this may or may not be the right thing to do, I'm going to initialize a node module too - `npm init -y`.
 + Install the basic things that webpack needs `npm i webpack webpack-cli webpack-dev-server --save-dev`
-+ I'm building this in development, and then want to know how to take it all the way to deployment, focusing on the config, so I'm building little more than a "Hello world" app.

-## Notes

-Starting right in the middle.
-With Webpack.

-+ Webpack can work without and config file, and has a set of defaults that work out of the box.
-+ Webpack config is done in a file called "webpack.config.js"
+**Now I want to get a "Hello world!"
+JavaScript file to get served by Django

++ Webpack's config is done in a file called "webpack.config.js", but out of the box it can work without any config.
+So, I want to start there, and get Django to be able to display something super basic from the default settings of webpack.
 + "src/index.js" is the "entry point" that webpack expects to find the JavaScript file that is going to import all the other modules the project needs to run.
++ Inside "src/index.js" I put a simple `console.log("Hello World!")`.
-+ The default output for webpack is "dist/"
++ The default output for webpack a main.js file in "dist/"
-+
++ To easily run webpack in development, I need to add some config to the "package.json" file, created by the "npm init...".
+Within the "scripts" object, I add the following property `"dev": "webpack --mode development"`
++ To make Django serve up this basic set-up I:
+   + Add `{% load static %}`, so that I can do `<script src="{% static 'main.js' %}"...` within my Django template.
+   + Add a STATICFILES_DIRS, and point it to the 'dist/' directory that webpack defaults to.
++ Now, I can run `./manage.py runserver` and visit the page in the browser.

+Right, so, that's success number 1.
+With nothing but Webpack and Django and the most simple JavaScript file I can come up with, I've got success.
+There's a long way to go yet, but it works so far.

 ## Resources